Zolubas/Control-Basics/README.md

 * Open loop control: Put an input as an reference value/function and give an output
 * Closed loop control: Put an input as an reference value/function.
 Measure the result and act to corretc the error by a controler.

+Classes of Closed loop controlers
+* Regulators ->  The output is constant value parameter.
+* Servos -> The output follows an input function.